dOpensource/kamailio-admin-training/README.md

 The goal of this repo is to empower more people to learn about Terraform, which is a tool to realize the vision of Infrastructure as Code (IaC) with a focus on VoIP
 This means that you can use code to provision (aka setup) new infrastrature and destroy it once you are done using it.
 You can do this over and over again.
 This is very useful when you are setting up lab environments for classes or workshops.
-So, we hope this will spark iterest and will cause people to contribute to make it better and add other Cloud Providers.
+So, we hope this will spark interest and will cause people to contribute to make it better and add other Cloud Providers.

-## Instructions for Provioning the Environment
+## Instructions for Provisioning the Environment

 1. Setup a Digital Ocean account and obtain an API token.
 Save the token somehwere safe.
 Treat the token like a password.